dua-malik/dua-malik/README.md

-# 👩🏻‍💻 About Me:
+# About Me:
-👋Hello!<br><br> I'm Dua, a graduate student at UTA studying Data Science with an emphasis on data visualization and machine learning. <br> I am passionate about creating smart cities using data science, public transportation, and helping bridge the gap between underrepresented communities in tech!
+Hello!<br><br> I'm Dua, a graduate student at UTA studying Data Science with an emphasis on data visualization and machine learning. <br> I am passionate about creating smart cities using data science, public transportation, and helping bridge the gap between underrepresented communities in tech!
 Currently, I am learning Algorithms and Data Structures, Machine Learning, and Probabilty & Statistics. <br><br>📧 Shoot me an email or connect with me on LinkedIn! :)

-## 👩🏻‍💻Repositories:
+## Repositories:
 ### 📚 [Academic Projects](https://github.com/dua-malik/Academic_Projects#about-this-repository)
 ### 📑 [Personal Projects](https://github.com/dua-malik/PersonalProjects)